nragusa/eks-manager/README.md

     --node-type m5.large \
     --nodegroup-name workers \
     --node-volume-size 100 \
-    --vpc-public-subnets=subnet-XXXXXX,subnet-XXXXXX,subnet-XXXXXX \
     --vpc-private-subnets=subnet-XXXXXX,subnet-XXXXXX,subnet-XXXXXX \
-    --managed
+    --node-private-networking \
+    --ssh-access \
+    --ssh-public-key XXXXX \
+    --node-security-groups $SG
 ```

-Be sure to replace `vpc-public-subnets` and `vpc-private-subnets` with values from your environment!
+Be sure to replace `vpc-private-subnets` and `ssh-public-key` with values from your environment!

 This process can take 30 or more minutes to complete.
 You can check the progress of the command by logging in to the CloudFormation console and checking on the stack deployment progress.